Santa Cruz in Santa Cruz County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1889.

 Location.
 36° 58.477′ N, 122° 2.039′ W. Marker is in Santa Cruz, California, in Santa Cruz County.
-Marker is at the intersection of Mission Street (California Route 1) and Locust Street, on the right when traveling east on Mission Street.
+It is at the intersection of Mission Street (California Route 1) and Locust Street, on the right when traveling east on Mission Street.
 The marker is mounted to the left of the front doors.
 Touch for map.
 Marker is at or near this postal address: 603 Mission Street, Santa Cruz CA 95060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Van Cleeck House (about 400 feet away, measured in a direct line); The Terry House (about 500 feet away); Georgiana Bruce Kirby (about 600 feet away); Pine Place Apartments (about 600 feet away); Storer Field House (about 700 feet away); John L./Susan Notley House (about 700 feet away); Colonial Revival Style (about 700 feet away); Favorman Home (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Van Cleeck House (about 400 feet away, measured in a direct line); The Terry House (about 500 feet away); Georgiana Bruce Kirby (about 600 feet away); Pine Place Apartments (about 600 feet away); Storer Field House (about 700 feet away); John L./Susan Notley House (about 700 feet away); Colonial Revival Style (about 700 feet away); Favorman Home (approx. 0.2 miles away).
 Touch for a list and map of all markers in Santa Cruz.

 Additional commentary.